pdorton/COP3402/README.md

 Patrick Dorton

-Decode and functions
+Decode and Execute

 Andrew Maida

-Instructions and functions
+Instructions and Fetch